matheuscscp/gke-metadata-server/README.md

 For verifying the images above use the [`cosign`](https://github.com/sigstore/cosign) CLI tool.

-For verifying the image of a given Container GitHub Release (tags `v{container_version}`), fetch the digest file `container-digest.txt` attached to the release and use it with `cosign`:
+For verifying the image of a given Container GitHub Release (tags `v{container_version}`), fetch the digest file `container-digest.txt` attached to the Github Release and use it with `cosign`:

 ```bash
 cosign verify ghcr.io/matheuscscp/gke-metadata-server@$(cat container-digest.txt) \